Calendario

 Commissioners: Valentín Vallhonrat and Ignacio Miguéliz

-According to the artist, art can serve as a catalyst for awareness, as its ability to evoke emotion is a perfect "bridge" for sparking the necessary debate and changing our behavior, not through propaganda but through sensitivity and reflection.
-In this work, Lazkano draws on the process of transformation that the landscape and nature are undergoing, in this case focusing his attention on the Mer de Glace glacier in Chamonix, in the Alps.
-In his work, he captures the changes in light, atmosphere, weather, and space that the glacier experiences and mixes and blends them with period images, such as paintings, postcards, old photographs, and various iconographic material, incorporating a sample of "views" that result in a film and a series of pastel drawings.
-As he himself points out, this line of work is based on William Kentridge, as the best-known reference, and his processes of drawing on drawing to "film" in stop motion.
-To this end, Lazkano carries out a similar process in which he has used nearly 3,000 drawings that are destroyed and reconstructed in the filmmaking process, and which remain hidden under a final layer formed by the 122 final drawings.
-The film offers a temporal journey through the process of landscape transformation, from the last Quaternary glaciation to the near future with the total disappearance of ice, occupation, urbanization, and destruction of the environment, its extinction, and subsequent natural collapse, from which a "supernature" finally emerges to occupy a new place in the world.
+In this project, Lazkano explores the process of transformation currently affecting the landscape and nature, focusing in this case on the Mer de Glace glacier in Chamonix, in the Alps.
+In his work, he captures the changes in light, atmosphere, weather, and space that the glacier undergoes and blends them with period images—such as paintings, postcards, old photographs, and various iconographic materials—incorporating a range of “perspectives” that result in a film and a series of pastel drawings.
+As he himself points out, this line of work is based on William Kentridge, as the best-known reference, and his processes of drawing over drawing to “film” in stop motion.
+To this end, Lazkano carries out a similar process in which he has used nearly 3,000 drawings that are destroyed and reconstructed in the cinematic process, and which remain hidden beneath a final layer formed by the 122 definitive drawings.
+The film offers a chronological journey through the landscape’s transformation, from the last Quaternary glaciation to the near future with the total disappearance of ice, the occupation, urbanization, and destruction of the environment, its extinction, and subsequent natural collapse—from which a “supernature” ultimately emerges, occupying a new place in the world.

 RELATED ACTIVITIES